A testing centre at Penryn Campus has been opened, and free COVID-19 tests for students travelling home have begun.

 Both universities are encouraging students without COVID-19 symptoms to get tested before traveling home if they wish to reassure themselves and others.

 Free lateral flow tests, involving a throat and nasal swab, are now available until 8 December at the Penryn Campus Sports Centre, and students must book online before arriving.
-The Sports Centre will be open for testing from 10am-6pm, including the weekend.
+The Sports Centre will be open for testing from 10am-6pm, including weekends.

 A test should not take more than fifteen minutes, and students will get a result via text within 24 hours.